The Magills

 Record obtained from ScotlandsPeople website www.scotlandspeople.gov.uk

-He was described as a sailor; however, the census details record his occupations as crofter and tailor.
+Duncan was described on the census record as a crofter and tailor.
 They had five children according to the ScotlandsPeople records; however, it should be noted that a lot of the records hold different spellings, and sometimes searches online do not get all the records.
 Also, there are two Catharines, this sometimes happens when the older of the two dies young, and the family uses the name again, or could be the same child with two different dates on the record.
 After visiting Dervaig, and the Mull Museum in Tobermory, much more information came to light.
 A woman named Jo Currie has written a comprehensive book about Mull and its people, and Duncan, Janet and their son John appear in the book.
 Further, while writing the book Jo Currie created over 10,000 index cards with names, dates, events and children etc. for people on Mull.
-On Duncan Campbell’s record I found out that the second Catharine was a twin, her sister Janet also born that day, and that there were children that were not registered in the parish registers – Mary and John.
+On Duncan Campbell’s record I found out that the second Catharine was a twin, her sister Janet (record not on ScotlandsPeople) also born that day, and that there were two more children that were not registered in the online records (ScotlandsPeople) – Mary and John.
+The children are listed in order below:

 Record obtained from ScotlandsPeople website www.scotlandspeople.gov.uk